ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 async def run(
     instance_id: str,
-    model_endpoint: str,
- ):
+    model_name: str,  # this potentially points at Dromeus ) -> :
-    context, localization_messages = await locate(instance_id, model_name='claude')
+    context, localization_sequence = await locate(instance_id, model_name='text-embedding-3-large')
-    patches, patch_generation_messages = await generate(context, instance_id, model_name=model_endpoint)
+    patches, patch_generation_sequence = await generate(context, instance_id, model_name=model_name)
-    selected_patch, selection_messages = await select(patches, instance_id, model='gpt4o')
+    selected_patch, selection_sequence = await select(patches, instance_id, model_name='claude-3.5-sonnet')

-    messages = localization_messages + patch_generation_messages + selection_messages
+    score = evaluate(selected_patch, instance_id)

-    return score, dict(sequence_name=list[messages], ...)
+    return Output(
+        sequences=[
+          localization_sequence,
+          patch_generation_sequence,
+          selection_sequence,
+        ],
+        score=score,
+        metadata={},
+    )
 ```

-- _Where to put information that is not needed for training but useful for debugging?_
-- _Put it in message metadata?_
-- _Maybe we need to pass a writer in to `run` in order to give control over multiple collections/sequences per episode._
-- _Maybe we need to refactor the configuration of launch scripts_
-- _Two places this needs to work:_
-  - _Online RL_
-  - _Google Batch_
-  - _(locally)_
-- _What is a CodePointer?
-It’s a string\!_
--

 This approach has several advantages:

 1. Components are pure functions, easier to test and reason about
 2. Storage concerns are completely separated from component logic
-3. Message handling is explicit in the interface
+3. Sequence organization is explicit in the interface

-The main trade-off is that sequences are written all at once at the end of the trace.
-If the trace fails partway through, nothing gets written to sequence_storage.
-However, this could be seen as a feature rather than a bug, as it ensures we only store complete traces.
+Note that this interface assumes that the storage system, e.g. `sequence_storage` will make certain decisions about where to physically store different pieces of data.
+For example, the `score` data would likely get stored in some sequence metadata.
+Large metadata would get stored in `Message` metadata, due to the size limitations of `Sequence` metadata.
+Any information that is required by an outside system would appear in the `Output` interface.
+Outside systems would not be allowed to make assumptions about the contents of metadata at any level.

 # Pseudo-Rewards